Peter-Chong/Dimension-Reduction-Visualization/README.md

 <img src="https://github.com/Peter-Chong/Dimension-Reduction-Visualization/blob/main/Images/pca_2d.png" />

+PCA is a linear dimensionality reduction technique.
 The aim of PCA is to derive new variables that are linear combinations of the original variables.
 It maximizes the variance and produces uncorrelated projected distribution.
 PCA can be computed by performing eigendecomposition on the covariance matrix.
 The eigenvectors represent the principal axes of maximum variance subspace and the eigenvalues represent the variance of projected inputs along the principal axes.
 In our data, the first two principal components explained 36% of the variation.

 <img src="https://github.com/Peter-Chong/Dimension-Reduction-Visualization/blob/main/Images/pca_explained_var.png" />